juliajorstad/PillCounter/README.md

 ### YOLO model
 In this project, we used a pre-trained segmentation model "yolov8s-seg.pt" as initial weights, and trained further with our own dataset.
 The module "pillDetectionYOLO.py" is where the model is trained and deployed.

-The best weights from the current model is located in 'runs/segment/train3/weights/best.pt'.
-The results from the model can be viewed in `runs/segment/train3´
+The best weights from the current model trained with 10 epochs is located in 'runs/segment/train3/weights/best.pt'.
+The results from the model can be viewed in `runs/segment/train3´, and the predicted images from validation can be viewed in 'runs/segment/val' folder.
+The results from training for 20 epochs which caused overfitting is located in train4 folder.

 ### Code